B-Interactive/cloudflare-stream-wordpress/readme.txt

 7) What is a signing key vs the /token API?

 A Stream signing key lets the plugin build RS256 playback JWTs on the server (OpenSSL) with no per-render call to POST .../stream/{uid}/token.
-Configure CLOUDFLARE_STREAM_SIGNING_KEY_ID and CLOUDFLARE_STREAM_SIGNING_KEY_PEM in wp-config.php (preferred), or generate a key under Settings → Cloudflare Stream (stored in options; PEM is never shown again in full and never sent to the browser).
+Preferred setup: Generate signing key under Settings → Cloudflare Stream, copy the short-lived wp-config.php snippet (both defines), then choose "I have pasted this into wp-config.php".
+That checks the constants work and does not keep a database copy.
+You can instead store the key in WordPress options (less secure).
+If a key is already in options, use Show wp-config snippet and confirm after moving it to constants.
+Leftover DB keys can be removed with Remove stored signing key even when constants are set.
+Constants override stored options.
+The PEM is only shown on the admin settings page and is never sent to the browser.
 If no signing key is configured, signed playback still uses the Cloudflare /token API with a short cache.
-Constants override stored options.

 == Screenshots ==